Research in the BMS department - by professor

 Shabani Contact Information

-Students working in my lab have the opportunity to explore different aspects of mammalian evolution and dietary reconstruction through the study of dental anatomy.
-This process can include preparing dental molds for casting, casting dental specimens from these molds, curating molds and casts, mounting dental casts for micro-CT scanning, and processing digital micro-CT scans and collecting two- and three-dimensional data using imaging software.
-Finally, students working in my lab also have the opportunity to conduct paleontological fieldwork in Utah.
+Students working in my lab are currently exploring two different aspects of mammalian evolution: (1) dietary reconstruction through the study of dental anatomy and (2) microfossil collection and curation.
+(1) Students interested in dietary reconstruction will prepare dental molds for casting, cast dental specimens from these molds, curate molds and casts, mount dental casts for micro-CT scanning, process digital micro-CT scans, and collect two- and three-dimensional data using imaging software.
+(2) Students interested in microfossil collection will process sediment from the Uinta Basin, Utah and identify fossils in that sediment using microscopy.
+These fossil finds fill in an important gap in the vertebrate fossil record during a period of significant global warming ~40 million years ago.
+Finally, students working in my lab also have the opportunity to conduct paleontological fieldwork in the Uinta Basin, Utah.

 Stroik Contact Information

 Currently, my research focuses on the effects of dietary supplements on the circulatory system.
-I am most interested in determining the changes in blood flow regulation within the vasculature upon acute exposure to physiological levels of potential sympathomimetics.
+I am most interested in determining the changes in blood flow regulation within the vasculature upon acute exposure to physiological levels of potentially vasoactive nutrients.
 This area of research utilizes multiple experimental techniques including in vitro organ preparations, Western blotting, and biochemical assays.
 It is hoped that insight gained from these studies may lead to an improved understanding of the role of nutritional supplements in cardiovascular health.

 Sylvester Contact Information